dasch-swiss/dsp-js-lib/design-documentation.md

 The `OntologiesEndpoint` handles requests to DSP-API that relate to ontologies.

-Entire system or project ontologies are requested from Knora and converted to a `ReadOntology` using `OntologyConversionUtil`.
+Entire system or project ontologies are requested from DSP-API and converted to a `ReadOntology` using `OntologyConversionUtil`.
 `OntologiesEndpoint` should not be used directly by the client when reading ontologies.
 Instead, `OntologyCache` should be used.
-This guarantees that an ontology is only requested once from Knora, keeping API calls and conversions to a minimum.
+This guarantees that an ontology is only requested once from DSP-API, keeping API calls and conversions to a minimum.

 ##### Resource

 The `ResourcesEndpoint` handles requests to DSP-API that relate to resource instances.
-When reading resources, resource instances are returned from Knora as JSON-LD and converted to an array of `ReadResource` using `ResourcesConversionUtil`.
+When reading resources, resource instances are returned from DSP-API as JSON-LD and converted to an array of `ReadResource` using `ResourcesConversionUtil`.

 #### Values